 We have all received some type of disappointing news.
-Your promotion did not come through, the raise wasn’t what you expected, you lost the bid for the job, you did not get accepted into your pro-gram—the list can go on.
+But try to avoive the danger of discouragement.
+Maybe your promotion did not come through, the raise wasn’t what you expected, you lost the bid for the job, you did not get accepted into your pro-gram—the list can go on.

 Disappointment is part of living life.
 When you do not manage those disappointments and you become discouraged, that can be fatal.
 Discouragement that goes unchecked destroys self-image, confidence, and expectations for the future.